 5.40.
 Department-like Bodies

 All university faculty members as defined in 1.02. holding probationary appointments, tenure appointments, or joint governance appointments in a department shall have the right to vote and otherwise participate in the governance of that department.
 The departmental executive committee may extend the right to vote and participate in departmental meetings to members of the academic staff (see 1.03.).
-The departmental executive committee also may invite members of the academic staff to participate in the annual preference balloting for department chair.
-Invitation to participate in departmental governance is not itself a faculty or academic staff appointment within the meaning of UWS 3 or 10, and therefore is not subject to notice and nonrenewal procedures.
-Invitation to participate in governance is for a specified term of not greater than three years and is made only by the executive committee (see 5.22.C.).
+The departmental executive committee also may invite members of the academic staff and university staff to participate in the annual preference balloting for department chair.
+Invitation to participate in departmental governance is not itself a faculty, academic staff or university staff appointment within the meaning of UWS 3 or 10, or policy UW-5020, and therefore is not subject to notice and nonrenewal procedures.
+Invitation to participate in governance is for a specified term of not greater than one year and is made only by the executive committee (see 5.22.C.).
 Invitations to participate in governance are renewable.

 The immediate governance of the department is vested in its departmental faculty (as defined in 5.10.) which has jurisdiction over all the interests of the department, including authority to determine all departmental questions that are not vested in the departmental executive committee by 5.20. and 5.21.
 The faculty of the department shall be responsible for teaching, research, and public service.
 Robert’s Rules of Order Newly Revised, 11th edition, shall be the default parliamentary manual for all meetings of departments and for their executive committees, but in case of conflict between Robert’s and any rules adopted by those bodies, the latter shall take precedence.
 Meetings of the departmental faculty shall be consistent with the provisions of the state’s Open Meetings Law.